-Whether you are taking a World Literature class or a course in a related program (social sciences, English, history, film...), we invite undergraduates across all SFU faculties & year levels to submit proposals for the conference.
-ALL VIRTUAL FORMATS will be considered—artwork, creative texts or recordings, film shorts, recorded “papers” and so on!
-We encourage presentations which use different perspectives, including geopolitical, postcolonial, linguistic, psychological, or environmental approaches.
-All submissions will be treated with equal attention & confidentiality.
-A completed project is not needed at the time of proposal, only a short abstract or description of 100+ words.
+This is an interdisciplinary event, and we invite students of all faculties and year levels to submit proposals that encompass literature, translation, cinema, and the image.
+We encourage different perspectives, including geographic, ideological, post-colonial, linguistic, psychological, or environmental approaches.
+Submissions from all departments will be treated with equal attention & confidentiality.
+A completed project is not needed at the time of proposal, only a short abstract or description of 150+ words.

 Here is some inspiration in regards to topics & theses that past presenters have presented on.

 If you have trouble coming up with a relevant topic or thesis, compare the following topics and theses to their respective conference themes.